 The original castle of Lord Maeda Toshiie was burnt to the ground.
 So the castle that you will find here is one that has been rebuilt over the years!
 None the less the castle is simply gorgeous!
 We were so disappointed that we missed the cherry blossom trees in bloom by only a few days, as the castle park would look stunning at sakura time!!

 The kids absolutely loved running around the park.
-You can also climb up into some of the reconstructed walls where you an enjoy lovely views over the surroundings of Kanazawa!
+You can also climb up into some of the reconstructed walls where you enjoy lovely views of the surroundings of Kanazawa!